hyperlogic/glyphblaster/README.md

 ### Design questions

 Should Context be a singleton?
-NO. want to leave open the possibility of multi-threading.
+YES. simplifies things, i can sort this out later if necessary.

 ### Proposed Architecture Diagram